jae1911/monitoring-compose/README.md

 - This deployment assumes you use [Traefik](https://traefik.io/traefik/) as a reverse proxy
 - This deployment does not uses SMTP (see `GF_SMTP_*` configuration keys for that)
-- Some part of the configuration related to OAUTH was omitted to simplify this repo (see `GF_AUTH_GENERIC_OAUTH_*` configuration keys for that)
+- Some part of the configuration related to OAUTH were omitted to simplify this repo (see `GF_AUTH_GENERIC_OAUTH_*` configuration keys for that)
 - Network configuration of the Compose file was omitted
+- The real deployment uses a different drive for secrets (including the `prometheus.yml`) but was simplified for this repo

 ## Volumes

 This deployment uses multiple volumes:

-- `.` - Current directory, pulled from the configuration repository`
+- `.` - Current directory, pulled from the configuration repository
 - `/mnt/store` - A dedicated storage area

 ## HowTo